 DC noise cancellation

 When you fire most mods, you’ll notice a slight electrical buzzing sound as the components kick into action and current starts flowing.
 Of course this doesn’t really cause you any problems; it can just be annoying on some devices depending on how loud the buzzing is.
 DC noise cancellation, like the ClearWave technology on the Coolfire IV from Innokin and the DC cancellation on the Coolfire Ultra 150, essentially exists to remove this noise and it’s claimed to improve the accuracy of the power output too.

 While this is good it must be said that it’s more of a “nice to have but not essential” feature, because buzzing is rarely that severe on modern devices.

-Ultra-fast firing is just what it sounds like: the time between you pressing the fire button and the device starting to respond is very low.
-For the Innokin Kroma R, this is classed as within 0.003 seconds, and it’s safe to say that for all intents and purposes this means essentially instant firing.
+Ultra-fast firing is just what it sounds like: the time between you pressing the fire button and the device starting to respond is very fast.
+For the Innokin Kroma R, this is classed as within 0.003 seconds, and it’s safe to say that, for all intents and purposes, this essentially means instant firing.

 “DIY” Mode is one of the many options on the Vaporesso Gen Mod and other Gen-series devices.
 This is a little confusing, because “DIY” in context essentially means the standard operating modes for most mods – pretty much a testament to how hard it can be to understand mods these days!

 So under the heading of DIY mode, you have the standard variable wattage and variable voltage modes, with options to adjust hit strength in VW mode, temperature control (called “VT” – variable temperature) mode, custom wattage curves, bypass mode and “Super Player” mode.